caiomsouza/pdi_labs/src/r_script/README.md

 # Machine Learning with PDI and R

 This tutorial will teach you how to integrate PDI with R.

+# What is PDI?

+# What is R and R Studio?

+# What is R Script Executor?
+R Script Executor for PDI: An R executor step allows an R script to be run as part of a Pentaho Data Integration transformation removing the burden of data preparation.

 # Install R Script into PDI 7.0 EE and Windows 10 (64)